bferguson3/allworlds/README.md

     "You are on a stone plinth, engraved with smouldering runes.",<br>
     "Whatever magic brought you here still electrifies the air",<br>
     "around you.
 You slide off the stone, noting your form.
 You",<br>
-    "have the body of a fit young man with long blonde hair.",<br>
+    "have the body of a fit youth with long blonde hair.",<br>
     "      But who are you...?<br>
 <br>
 <br>